-I am passionate about contributing to the above as I assist students, who will become the generators of these things in becoming the best that they can be.
+I am passionate about encouraging today’s design students, who will create our new worlds to become the best that they can be.

 There are many who are currently doing just what you mention here – adapting – we have finally created renewable timber, and as such, mass-timber structures will innovate in unseen ways – we have machines that can construct buildings via programming – we have machines that can 3-D print concrete – the future is now, not later.
 The most important aspect of forward thinking is to be forward thinking – every time we as architects allow wasteful use and or irresponsible eco-practices to invade our work due to a lack of chutzpah, we lose for the profession, our end users and ultimately our clients as well.
 The status quo is over – we can’t afford to ignore what we know to be a critical path.
 I think as long as we stay aware – fearless and informed as architects, we can adapt to advance the profession with innovation instead of stagnation of outmoded thinking.

 Our studio is constantly evolving as each new project is its own new idea.
 The best projects are those which involve clients who are engaged fully in the process.
 These are the successful projects – the projects you can be proud of.